 Until I lived there for a few weeks and lamented every time I took bathroom counters for granted.

-We had a medicine cabinet, a toilet, and a sink in our bathroom.
+We had a medicine cabinet, a toilet that was not “ toiletable“– you will read why in a second and a sink in our bathroom.
 Maybe there was a shelf… But that was not even close to the amount of surface area I wanted, and thus, I found myself in the same position as a lot of young women in confined spaces: on the floor in front of a mirror, sitting cross-legged, flat-ironing my hair.

 Had this Smart Sink Tray been invented by Style Pro 31 owner (and ex-NFL player) Bernard Pollard Jr. when I had that vintage apartment with the perfect art deco pedestal sink, my beauty life might’ve been different.
 I definitely wouldn’t have waited until age 27 to figure out how the hell to do my own brows.

 This Batarang-meets-high-chair-accessory is actually a very clever tray that fits over – guessed it – your sink!
 It adds approximately 244 square inches of completely usable space to your bathroom!
 Then it folds up so you can store it away, but many like to keep theirs on their sink as counter space since water can flow through the perforated center of the tray.
 Wetting brushes or washing hands is quick, and you don’t have to remove anything from the actual sink.